nnellans/bash-guide/README.md

 ![](images/bash-commands.png)

-You can put more than 1 command on a single line by separating them with semicolons:
+Put more than 1 command on a single line by separating them with semicolons:

 ```shell
 echo "this"; echo "that"; echo "up"; echo "down"
 ```

-For better readability, you can extend a single command across multiple lines using backslashes:
+Extend a single command across multiple lines using backslashes:

 ```shell
 ls --no-group \